vishal2468/codeforces/Readme.md

 also I have to code to read inputs from the user which was not required leetcode or hackerank.
 Overall I think the platform is good as it forces us to write correct code in as many few tries as possible. also, there are less distractions in the platform due to its plain ui.

+I have moved on to 1000 rated problems